postsharp/Metalama.Documentation/conceptual/Aspects/templates/template-compile-time.md

 ## The meta pseudo-keyword

 The entry point of the compile-time API is the <xref:Metalama.Framework.Aspects.meta> static class, which you can consider as a pseudo-keyword that opens the door to the _meta_ side of meta-programming.
-The <xref:Metalama.Framework.Aspects.meta> class is the entry point to the meta model and the members of this class can be invoked only in the context of a template.
+The <xref:Metalama.Framework.Aspects.meta> class is the entry point to the meta-model and the members of this class can be invoked only in the context of a template.

 The <xref:Metalama.Framework.Aspects.meta> static class exposes to the following members: